AyanThara/DSA-Journey-2026/Progress.md

 - First C++ program
 ### Notes
 - Understood how C++ source code is compiled step by step.
-- Learned the difference between signed and unsigned integers.
+- Learned the difference between signed and unsigned integers
 - Practiced basic operators in C++.
 - Practiced the first program
 - practiced arithematci and relational and logical operators.